 Lenz was an early adopter of blockchain technology when he worked as head of predictive analytics at Wells Fargo.
 Today, many major organizations like JPMorgan Chase and IBM are using blockchain technology within their operations.

 “Teaching it in the business school is perfect because this is looking like it’s becoming another alternative to traditional finance,” Lenz said.

 According to Lenz, part of what is so exciting about blockchain is that it is still in its infancy.

 “I think the course changes a little bit every semester,” Lenz said.
-“I will be reflective of the environment, absolutely every semester.
+“It’s the nature of any new technology.
+It will be reflective of that environment every semester."

 “I want this to be something that people can take to an interview and their next role.
-It’s really important that they be as current as possible.
-I think every semester it changes a little bit – it just has to.
-It’s the nature of any new technology.”
+It’s really important that they be as current as possible.”

 By Jenna Schiferl